Clean freaks rejoice, zero waste dish soap is one of the easiest zero waste swaps you can make.

 No Tox Life

-No Tox Life’s Green Dish Soap Alternative
+No Tox Life’s Eco-friendly Dish Soap

 Price Range: $12

-No sulfates, phosphates, parabens, synthetic fragrances, palm oil, and animal testing make it one of the most eco-friendly dish soaps available—plus, it’s biodegradable, and the added Aloe Vera won’t dry out your skin.
+No Tox Life’s Dish Block™ has no sulfates, phosphates, parabens, synthetic fragrances or palm oil.
+It foams up beautifully, it’s biodegradable, and the added Aloe Vera won’t dry out your skin.

 Not only is this one of the best solid dish soap options, but it’s also a great multipurpose soap that can be used for countertops, laundry stains, and even carpets!